Liz and the Blue Bird: Production

 Liz and the Blue Bird is the third film based on Sound!
 Euphonium, following Sound!
-Euphonium: The Movie - Welcome to the Kitauji High School Concert Band and Sound!
-Euphonium: Todoketai Melody, both of which were abridged adaptations of the anime.
+Euphonium: The Movie – Welcome to the Kitauji High School Concert Band and Sound!
+Euphonium: The Movie – May the Melody Reach You!, both of which were abridged adaptations of the anime.
 However, the movie takes place within the universe of the television series, in which Mizore and Nozomi appear as supporting characters; conversely, main characters in the series such as Kumiko and Reina only appear in supporting roles.
 Despite being a spin-off, the film is also meant to work as an independent story, and does not require knowledge of Sound!
 Euphonium.
 Character designer Futoshi Nishiya re-designed the characters instead of using the designs from the series, in order to better fit the film's style, story and themes.
 The crew also included Mutsuo Shinohara as art director, and Naomi Ishida as color stylist.
 Stephanie Sheh served as casting director and ADR director for the film's English release.

 Yamada originally discovered the characters of Mizore and Nozomi when they were introduced in the second of Takeda's novels, Sound!
 Euphonium 2: The Hottest Summer of Kitauji High School's Wind Ensemble Club.
 She stated: "I was moved by the focus [Takeda] placed on developing new characters in that section of the story, and remember becoming captivated with the relationship of Mizore and Nozomi.
 At the same time, I thought it was a terribly sinful story.
 And yet so very transparent and rash...
 At any rate, I thought it was fascinating.
 I can definitively not come up with this kind of perspective by myself.
 Since I liked it so much, the two have since been on my mind."
 Yamada had worked as storyboard artist and occasional director for the anime series; at the time, Takeda was working on a two-part sequel to the Sound!
 Euphonium novels that would be published as two different novels (Hibike!
 Yūfoniamu Kitauji Kōkō Suisōgaku-bu, Haran no Dainigakushō): the first, Zenpen, would be focused on Kumiko, and the second one, Kōhen, on Mizore and her relationship with Nozomi.
-The series' crew read the novels before they were published in order to prepare a potential film adaptation; as it would have been difficult to properly depict both Mizore and Nozomi's stories within the same film, the team decided to make two different films instead, with Yamada directing Mizore and Nozomi's because of her "increasing interest in them", and Tatsuya Ishihara, the main director of the series, directing Zenpen, which would be titled Sound!
-Euphonium the Movie: Oath's Finale and would be released the following year.
+The series' crew read the novels before they were published in order to prepare a potential film adaptation; as it would have been difficult to properly depict both Mizore and Kumiko's stories within the same film, the team decided to make two different films instead, with Yamada directing Mizore and Nozomi's because of her "increasing interest in them", and Tatsuya Ishihara, the main director of the series, directing Zenpen, which would be titled Sound!
+Euphonium: The Movie – Our Promise: A Brand New Day and would be released the following year.